pooya-dani76/Graph-Coloring/README.md

 ## Representation
-  Arrays with length n that every element represents a vertex calls chromosome Inside of each chromosome element placed a number between 0 & maximum number of color is accessable (detemined by user)
+  Arrays with length n that every element represents a vertex calls chromosome

+  Inside of each chromosome's element placed a number between 0 & maximum number of color is accessable (number of accessable colors has been detemine by user)

 ## Inputs:
    ### Graph
    There is 2 ways for giving graph input to program:
    - Adjacency Matrix
    - Getting Connections one by one

    ### Initial Population coefficient
    Number of population in every generation is multiple of number of vertices.

    In this input you determine this coefficient.

    Number of population = Population coefficient × Number of vertices

    ### Number of Generation
    An integer value -> default is 200

    ### Crossover Rate
    Probability of crossover occur -> default is 0.8

    ### Mutation Rate
    Probability of mutation occur -> default is 0.1

    ⚠️ For prevent error occur , every input should be autheticate by program!

 ## Objective Function(OF):
    Objevtive function for this problem has 2 parts: